bivex/bivex.copyright-notice-0.1.0/README.md

 ### Automatic Comment Style Conversion
 The extension automatically adapts your copyright template to match the appropriate comment style for each programming language:

-- **JavaScript/TypeScript/C/C++**: Uses `/** */` multiline comments
+- **JavaScript/TypeScript/C/C++/Go**: Uses `/** */` multiline comments
 - **Python/Shell Scripts**: Automatically converts `/** */` templates to `#` comments
 - **Custom Templates**: Works with any template format - the extension detects the language and converts accordingly

-This means you can use the same JavaScript-style template across all your projects, and the extension will automatically format it correctly for Python files, shell scripts, and other languages!
+This means you can use the same JavaScript-style template across all your projects, and the extension will automatically format it correctly for Python files, shell scripts, Go files, and other languages!

 ### Multiple Trigger Points
 - **File Opening**: Automatically processes files when first opened